Primary Display

 Highlight Color

-The color of contrasting headers, titles, and special text.
-Default = #003385
+Highlight Color is the color of contrasting headers, titles, and special text.
+Default = #003385.

 Contrast Color